-*The -deepColor switch is required for smooth map scrolling.
+*The -deepColor switch is required for smooth scrolling.

-*I do NOT use the -dd_sw switch command for Fullscreen.
-I found that it was this switch that was causing bleed through in Fullscreen mode.
-That switch is helpful for the Windowed mode though.
+*I do NOT use the -dd_sw command.
+I found that it was this switch that was causing bleed through.
+That switch is helpful for the windowed mode though.

 Look for "Compatibility mode".